Remuneration Rules

 to Remuneration Rules

-Office assistant – the work duties are related to collection, storing and processing of information and involve clerical and secretarial work and simple financial operations, provision of information services.
-The aim of the job is to ensure operation of predefined processes or performance of specific functions.
+Office Assistant – duties include the collection, storage, and processing of information, as well as clerical and secretarial work, simple financial operations, and the provision of information services.
+The role is aimed at ensuring the effective operation of defined processes or the performance of specific functions.

 No Requirements Salary grade